Six Simple Summer Side Dishes

-Corn and potatoes are two of my favorite things to put on the BBQ in the summer.
+Corn and potatoes are two of my favorite summer side dishes to put on the grill.
 Lucky for me, it was corn and potatoes that my parents perched on the grill next to the chicken yesterday.
-Lucky for you, this roundup of easy summer sides contains recipes for both, along with four other easy summery dishes, perfect for your 4th of July party or for any backyard celebration.
+Lucky for you, this roundup of easy summer side dishes contains recipes for both, along with four other easy summery dishes, perfect for your 4th of July party or for any backyard celebration.

 Crispy Grilled Potatoes

 If you’re looking for a crisp-skinned potato with a smoky grilled flavor, you’ve found it.
 This isn’t so much a recipe as it is a method:

 Prick baking potatoes several times each with a fork.
 Put them on a plate in the microwave on high power for 3-5 minutes per potato flipping them over every now.
 They’re ready when the prongs of a fork can break the skin and slide easily in toward the middle of each potato.
 Protect your hand with a clean oven mitt to proceed immediately or you can microwave the potatoes ahead of time, cool them down and refrigerate them until you’re ready to go.

 Cut the potatoes in half lengthwise.
 Use a knife to gently score the flesh side of each potato before liberally brushing both sides with melted butter or olive oil.
 Sprinkle both sides with salt and pepper.

 Put the potato halves skin side up on the grill over direct medium heat.
 Put the BBQ lid down.
 (Note: If your BBQ is already being used for some high-heat steaks, you can put the potatoes on a shelf in the BBQ instead.
 They’ll require slightly more time but they turn out just as crisply delicious.)

 Grill for 7-10 minutes, until grill marks stripe the flesh and the skin has gotten all crispy.
 Serve with sour cream and chopped green onions.